June 22, 2019

 4-5 P.M., Exhibit Hall

 Did you dance with the Nordic, Viking or Scandia groups in the past?
 Can you remember Dudlepska and Little Man in a Fix?
 If not, it doesn’t matter.
 Come to the Dancers Reunion and socialize with your former dance partners.
-Afterwards, there will be reunion dancing on the arena stage with the current group of dancers.
 Kevin will call, in case you forgot.

 served by Scandinavian Café of Vancouver, WA